tligorio/sample_pages_csci127/index.md

 # Announcements:

+**10/15/2018 Project 3 deadline postponed** to Wednesday 10/17 at midnight.
+You will receive email when gradescope is ready.

 **10/15/2018 NO OFFICE HOURS TODAY** I will be available tomorrow before class by appointment.
 Thank you!

 **10/11/2018** I will send email when Project 3 submission will open on gradescope.
 Please be ready to submit by the deadline on Tuesday.